setuptech/challenge/Backend.md

 ## Technical Requirement

 1. We value a clean, simple working solution.

-2. You must provide a `start.sh` bash script at the root of the project, which should setup all relevant applications.
+2. You must provide a `setup.sh` bash script at the root of the project, which should setup all relevant applications.
 It must work on Linux, MacOS.

 3. We prefer the following language/platform: `PHP`, `Node.js`.

 4. A Database must be used (at SETUP TECH we use mostly MySQL) but PostgreSQL is strongly requested for the challenge.
-The DB installation & initialisation must be done in `start.sh`.
+The DB installation & initialisation must be done in `setup.sh`.

 5. You must submit the project as a git repository (github.com, bitbucket.com, gitlab.com).
 Repository must avoid containing words `setuptech`, `setuptechchallenge` and `challenge` if it's a public repo.

 6. Having unit/integration tests is a strong bonus.

-7. Code should be modular, each module should focus on doing one thing and do it well.
+7. Your code should be modular, each module should focus on doing one thing and do it well.

 8. The solution must be production ready.

-9. Avoid over-engineering.
+9. Ignore over-engineering.

 ## User Requirement